Machine-Readable Chemical Structures

 Provide Machine-Readable Data as Supplementary Table

-While the data files can be directly added to the dataset, additional information to enhance machine-readability might be provided as a supplementary table.
-This table should be also provided in a machine-readable text-based format such as a .csv file.
+Information to enhance machine-readability might be provided within a dataset as a supplementary table, as there aren't open formats for all types of chemistry data available yet that would provide this information.
+This table should be provided in a machine-readable text-based format, such as a CSV file.

-- letter-code and number in your lab journal i.e. local chemical sample symbols
+• Letter-code and number in your lab journal, i.e. a local sample identifier

 The letter-code and number in your lab journal should be included, as analytical data files in a dataset are frequently named following the lab journal entries.